 To prepare for school, practice the morning routine with your child.
 This includes getting dressed and having breakfast in time to leave.
 You can also experiment with different modes of transportation to school, whether it's walking, using a scooter, or taking the car.
 This practice can help establish a smooth morning routine and make the transition to school easier.

 To keep your child's belongings safe and easily distinguishable, we kindly request that you label everything.
 You have the option to purchase printed labels in various styles, such as stickers or sew-in labels, or you can simply use a pen to mark the washing labels.
+To make book bags easily identifiable for your child, as they are all the same, we suggest adding a distinctive keyring to the bag.
+This helps ensure that your child can quickly recognize their own belongings.